ImNotDarren/Business/README.md

 I randomly sampled the Uber and Lyft rideshare dataset in Boston, MA.
 It contains 2469 rows and 20 columns.
 It includes the car type, price, distance, datetime, weather, source, coordinates, sunset, sunrise time, and so on.
+The data is provided by [Kaggle](https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma)

 ## <a name="link-part-4">Algorithm</a>